- Future Distance Students

 - Dependents of Veterans utilizing qualified transferred educational benefits

 - Eligible distance students in a non-degree graduate category

 - Eligible undergraduate students enrolled in a distance class

-Once admitted into a graduate certificate or degree program at the S&T military rate, students will retain the S&T military rate until certificate or degree completion, regardless if military educational tuition assistance benefits exhaust.
+Once admitted into a graduate certificate or degree program at S&T's military rate, students will retain the military rate until certificate or degree completion, regardless if military educational tuition assistance benefits are exhausted.

-**Please note, if you are enrolling in the Engineer Captains Career Course (ECCC), master's degrees are only available in Engineering Management, Geological Engineering, Civil Engineering and Environmental Engineering.
-For questions regarding ECCC, contact Michelle Emerson, 573-341-4410.
+Please note – if you are enrolling in the Engineer Captains Career Course (ECCC), master's degrees are only available in following areas:

 Add/Drop Policy for Distance Students